Fisherman's Village in Marina del Rey

 - Tony P's Dockside Grill - American restaurant with a large variety of menu choices, including a BBQ menu as well as a gluten-free menu.
 You can get classic entrees like steak and chicken, or sandwiches, pizza, salads, pasta dishes, BBQ food and a limited choice of fish and seafood.
 The restaurant offers a full view of the marina, depending on where you sit.
 [4445 Admiralty Way.
 310-823-4534]

-- Jer-NE Restaurant + Bar - An upscale restaurant that features locally-caught fish and sustainable seafood products, 100% natural meat and poultry, as well as fresh fruits, vegetables, spices and condiments grown on California farms.
-The restaurant serves breakfast, lunch and dinner daily, and there is a champagne brunch on Sundays.
+- Cast and Plow Restaurant - Located at Ritz Carlton hotel, this upscale restaurant features locally-caught fish and sustainable seafood products, 100% natural meat and poultry, as well as fresh fruits, vegetables, spices and condiments grown on California farms.
+The restaurant serves breakfast, lunch and dinner daily, as well as brunch on weekends.
 [4375 Admiralty Way.
 310-574-4333]

 - The Cheesecake Factory - This location offers an outdoor patio overlooking Mother's Beach and the marina.
 The Cheesecake Factory is a chain restaurant named after its large selection of specialty cheesecakes on the dessert menu (such as Brownie Sundae Cheesecake, Pineapple Upside-Down Cheesecake, Low Carb Cheesecake with Strawberries and Craig's Crazy Carrot Cake Cheesecake to name just a few).
 The restaurant offers American-style entrees made fresh daily.
 There are over 200 items, including breakfast items.
 Opens at 11:30 AM daily, except Sunday when it opens at 10:00 AM.
 [4142 Via Marina.
 310-306-3344]